About

 Locations

-Memory clinics are offered by primary health care teams in the Saskatchewan communities of Kipling, Bengough, Weyburn, Carlyle, Maryfield, Lampman, and Esterhazy.
+Memory clinics are offered by primary health care teams in the Saskatchewan communities of Kipling, Bengough, Weyburn, Carlyle, Maryfield, Lampman, Esterhazy, and Canora.
 Download the clinic brochure.

 Clinics are held every 1-2 months in each community, and are a part of primary health care team operations within the Saskatchewan Health Authority.